Terminal-2 icon

 1. Choose your Android Mobile solution: your own SDK-enabled app for Tap to Pay or Card reader (or both), or Tap to Pay through the Adyen Payments app.

-Take into account the supported countries/regions, payment methods, and features, as well as the hardware and software requirements for Android.
+Take into account the countries/regions, payment methods, and features that we support, as well as the hardware and software requirements for Android.

 2. If you are new to Adyen, see Get started with Adyen and set up your Adyen test account.